-Industry
+2. Industry

-A. Preamble: Pakistan has been denied its industrial potential through colonialist policies imposed by democracy and dictatorship alike
+Preamble: Pakistan has been denied its industrial potential through colonialist policies imposed by democracy and dictatorship alike

 A1.
 Although Pakistan has huge material resources, a young, bright and lively population and has been included within the "next eleven" economies in the world regarding its potential, its industry is in a pitiful state, since its creation.
 The so-called industrial growth of the sixties and seventies was of basic and simple industry, without laying the basis for heavy industry.
 Growth rate of industry fell from 8.2% in 1980's to 4.8 % for the 1990's and in the latter half of 1990's the growth was only 3.2%.
 In 1996/7 the growth for industrial sector was minus 0.1%, and was 1.5% in 1999/2000.
 Private investment fell from 10% to 8% during the 1990's, though foreign ownership of industry has surged, as reflected in the Foreign Direct Investment (FDI) figures.
 Gross fixed capital formation in private sector in the large scale manufacturing sector fell continuously over the 1990s, by as much as 60%.

-And successive rulers facilitated foreign companies in establishing industry, such as extraction plants, refineries and power generation and taking their huge profits abroad, whilst obstructing local private companies through requirements such as obtaining 22 NOCs (No Objection Certificates) to install even a medium size industry.
-In addition, tariff rates have fallen drastically from a maximum of 225% in 1986 to less than 20% making it easier for Western companies to flood our markets.
-So, it is not surprising today that thousands of industrial units have been declared sick and overall local industrial production is at an alltime low, with foreign multinational companies strengthening their hold on our economy.
+Successive rulers facilitated foreign companies in establishing industry, such as extraction plants. refineries and power generation and taking their huge profits abroad, whilst obstructing local private companies through requirements such as obtaining 22 NOCs (No Objection Certificates) to install even a medium size industry.
+So, it is not surprising today that thousands of industrial units have been declared sick and overall local industrial production is at an all-time low, with foreign multinational companies strengthening their hold on our economy.

 A2.
 Democracy will never allow Pakistan to achieve its potential because it is what implements the Western colonialist policies.
-Intent on exploiting the world resources, colonialist powers want to keep Pakistan a state with poor industry, unable to extract its resources by itself, devoid of heavy industry such as engine and jet engine manufacture, dependent on import of even simple agricultural machinery, provider of cheap light industry products for Western markets such as electric fans, surgical equipment, hand craft and sports goods, as well as making Pakistan's population a huge market for Western products.
-Widespread unemployment, expensive goods, dependence on the West for weapons technology, brain drain of brilliant sons and daughters to the West are just a few symptoms of this deeply seated colonial program.
+Intent on exploiting the world resources, colonialist powers want to keep Pakistan a state with poor industry, unable to extract its resources by itself, devoid of heavy industry such as engine and jet engine manufacture, dependent on import of even simple agricultural machinery, provider of cheap light industry products for Western markets such as electric fans, surgical equipment, hand craft and sports goods, as well as making Pakistan's population market for Western huge products. а Widespread unemployment, expensive goods, dependence on the West for weapons technology, brain drain of brilliant sons and daughters to the West are just a few symptoms of this deeply seated colonial program.
 This colonialist policy is being implemented since the time of East India Company and is implemented today through democracy, which is just a rubber stamp for the colonialist policies of the World Bank and IMF.